nextauthjs/next-auth/www/docs/configuration/options.md

 NextAuth.js can can be used with any database by specifying a custom `adapter` option.

 :::tip
-The Email provider currently requires a database to be configured.
+The Email provider requires a database to be configured to store single use sign in tokens.
 :::

 ---